DreamOfTheRedChamber/system-design-interviews/cdn.md

 <!-- /MarkdownTOC -->

+## Why CDN?
+### Why cache
+* Remember that 80-90% of the end-user response time is spent downloading all the components in the page: images, stylesheets, scripts, Flash, etc.

-## Why CDN, not web storage / distributed cache?
+### Why not web storage / distributed cache?
 * Web storage or distributed cache could not necessarily be deployed as close as CDN to the end user.
 * Static resource such as video or images are so big.
 * If they were to serve from web storage / distributed cache, it will be